 If any sensitive data or PII is sent to Epsagon, please contact Support.

 We utilize internal and third-party systems to monitor the confidentiality, integrity, and availability of our platform.
 If an incident occurs, a team of engineers are alerted immediately.
 Platform availability can be confirmed on our Status Page

 We conduct routine vulnerability scans, penetration tests, and ensure our development efforts follow industry-standard guidelines/best practices.

 With Epsagon, you can explore, search and view any suspicious sessions in near real-time.
 Security engineers can replay sessions to quickly understand user behavior, instead of scouring through server log files.

-We use Google account infrastructure to verify employee account identity and require physical security keys and/or two-factor authentication for all internal applications without exception.
+We use Google SSO to verify employee account identity and require physical security keys and/or two-factor authentication for all internal applications, without exception.
 Access to administrative interfaces additionally enforce administrator permissions where applicable, and all administrative access is logged and auditable both in the form of traditional web server logs as well as via Epsagon itself to make it easy to find and review any administrative activities with full fidelity.
-For third-party SaaS providers, we utilize Google as an identity provider whenever possible to provide a single point of access control across all the apps that employees access as part of their job.
+For third-party SaaS providers, we utilize Google as an identity provider wherever possible to provide a single point of access control across all employee facing applications and services.

 All changes to source code destined for production systems are subject to pre-commit code review by a qualified engineering peer that includes security, performance, and potential-for-abuse analysis.